xbz0n/VBS-Macro-XOR-Generator/README.md

 After the encoded shellcode is written to the file, the program also reads the content of the "encoded_shellcode.txt" file and prints it to the console.

-## Usage

-Before running this program, replace the `!!!SHELLCODE!!!` placeholder in the `buf` variable within the code with your actual shellcode.
-The shellcode should be in a byte array format.

-After setting up the shellcode, you can compile and run the program.
-The encoded shellcode will be written to the "encoded_shellcode.txt" file in the same directory as the program.

 ## Note